cielecki/life-navigator/library/en/Docs/User Guide.md

 Life Navigator includes several pre-configured AI personalities:

-**Assistant** - General-purpose helper
-- Task management, scheduling, answering questions
+**Navigator** - Your daily commander
+- Organizes the day, manages tasks and guides through current affairs
-- Best for: Logging notes, managing and checking off your daily tasks
+- Best for: Task management, daily planning, checking off tasks

-**Planner** - Focused on daily planning
-- Creates detailed daily schedules based on your Day Structure
-- Best for: Morning planning sessions, schedule optimization

-**Bro** - Motivational coach
-- Direct, encouraging, designed to push you through procrastination and resistance
-- Best for: Motivation, accountability, breaking through mental blocks

 **Reflection** - Thoughtful advisor
 - Contemplative, wise personality for deeper thinking, using your role models and values
 - Best for: Processing emotions, gaining insights, philosophical discussions

+**Strategy** - Master of long-term planning
+- Creates strategies, visions, roadmaps and guides through big goals
+- Best for: Long-term planning, goal setting, strategic decisions

+**Writer** - Creative writing assistant
+- Helps with any written content creation
+- Best for: Writing tasks, content creation, drafting documents

+**Curator** - Knowledge base organizer
+- Maintains and organizes your knowledge base
+- Best for: Note organization, finding connections, maintaining your vault

 ## Daily Workflow

 ### Morning Planning

-1. Open Life Navigator and select the **Planner** mode
+1. Open Life Navigator and select the **Navigator** or **Strategy** mode
 2. Say or type: "Plan my day" or "What should I do today?"
 3. The AI will ask about your calendar and energy levels
 4. It creates a detailed plan based on your Day Structure and current priorities